One Moment of Humanity: Music

+Reception

+Journalist and Space: 1999 fan Shaqui Le Vesconte commented that "'One Moment of Humanity' switches expectations between the beautiful Vegans and their automaton called Numbers, even if it mixes plot elements of Star Trek's 'The Mark of Gideon,' with Helena and Tony transported to a deserted Alpha, and 'I, Mudd,' with androids immobilized by illogical input."

 Novelisation

 The episode was adapted in the second Year Two Space: 1999 novel Mind-Breaks of Space by Michael Butterworth and J. Jeff Jones published in 1977.
 It included the deleted epilogue scene.